Back to top

 label.setText("This is a label");

-// Create new layout data
+// create new layout data

-SWT.LEFT, true, false, 2, 1);
+GridData data = new GridData(SWT.FILL, SWT.TOP, true, false, 2, 1);

 label.setLayoutData(data);

-// Create a new label which is used as a separator
+// create a new label which is used as a separator

 label = new Label(shell, SWT.SEPARATOR | SWT.HORIZONTAL);

-// Create new layout data
+// create new layout data

-data = new GridData(SWT.FILL, SWT.LEFT, true,
+data = new GridData(SWT.FILL, SWT.TOP, true, false);

 label.setLayoutData(data);

-// Create a right aligned button
+// creates a push button

 Button b = new Button(shell, SWT.PUSH);